nealalan/LAB-AWS_webserver_via_terraform/README.md

 ```bash
 $ ssh -i ~/.ssh/web-site.pem ubuntu@ip
 ```
+  - Since you are using your elastic IP, you can connect to it or you can replace IP with any domain name the DNS records list the IP address for.
+Think of it as a shortcut.

 Note: If your IP changes, for example you're on a VPN, you will need to add your new IP address to the VPC ACL.
 I do this nearly everytime I go to a new coffee shop.

 # Section 5 - NGINX and server configuration script